caesarfeta/dot_com/story/gdb_modelling/gdb_modelling.md

 	| <http://example/book1> | "A new book"  |
 	------------------------------------------

-If you're a legendary hero amongst mediocrities or a masochist ( depends on how you look at it ) you can <a href="http://www.w3.org/TR/sparql11-query/">read the document defining the query syntax</a>.
+<a href="http://www.w3.org/TR/sparql11-query/">Here's the document defining the query syntax.</a>

-# If you want to delete ALL your test data
+# If You Want To Delete ALL Of Your Test Data
-Copy the text below into the SPARQL Update field and click 'Perform update'
+Copy the text below into the SPARQL Update field and click 'Perform update'.

 	DELETE WHERE { ?s ?p ?o }

+# WARNING: The Text Below Is A Work In Progress...
-# 'Conceptual map' aka 'categorical structure' aka 'ontology'
+# 'Conceptual Map' aka 'Categorical Structure' aka 'Ontology'
 Now begins the fun part.
 Modelling YOUR data.

 Maybe you have a lot of data already, maybe you have a small sample of representative data, maybe you just have an idea of the kinds of data you'll be gathering.

-In any case, building a conceptual map of your data will help you turn your data into the form required by graph databases.
-It is through this process that we define the databases categorical structure, aka its ontology.
+In any case a database's categorical structure, its ontology, needs to be defined.

 Developing an ontology is as much art as it is science.
 So I'm going to develop an ontology and document the most important parts of my process to guide you along.